neurord/stochdiff/README.rst

    java -jar NeuroRD.jar model.xml [output]

-where `NeuroRD.jar` file contain the NeuroRD executable byte-code and `model.xml` is the model file (“master” file that specifies the other files).
+where `NeuroRD.jar` file contains the NeuroRD executable byte-code and `model.xml` is the model file (“master” file that contains the `<SDRun>` XML tag).
 The optional argument `output` specifies the base name of output files; their names will be created by suffix appending to the main output file name: `output.out`, `output.h5`, `output.log`, ...
-If the last argument is ommitted, the output name is the input file name without the .xml suffix.
+If the last argument is ommitted, the output name is the input file name without the `.xml` suffix.
+If the output name is a path to an existing directory, the output will be created in this directory using the input file name without the `.xml` suffix.

 A number of messages will be printed at execution time.
 The same set of messages is printed to standard output and to the log file (`output.log`).
+Creation of the log file may be disabled, see below.

 1) The `java` executable is in the `PATH` for the current user in UNIX.
 2) `NeuroRD.jar` and `model.xml` are located in the same directory from where the command is issued or the full paths for these files have to be included as well.